ivanm06/retoeval2/README.md

         CREATE USER 'dbadmin'@'localhost' IDENTIFIED BY 'contrasenaAdmin';
         GRANT ALL PRIVILEGES ON jaiskibel.* TO 'dbadmin'@'localhost';

-        CREATE USER 'jaiskibel'@'%' IDENTIFIED BY 'ContrasenaUsuarioApp';
+        CREATE USER 'jaiskibel'@'localhost' IDENTIFIED BY 'ContrasenaUsuarioApp';
-        GRANT SELECT ON jaiskibel.* TO 'jaiskibel'@'%';
+        GRANT SELECT ON jaiskibel.* TO 'jaiskibel'@'localhost';
-        GRANT INSERT ON jaiskibel.articuloReservado TO 'jaiskibel'@'%';
+        GRANT INSERT ON jaiskibel.articuloReservado TO 'jaiskibel'@'localhost';
-        GRANT INSERT ON jaiskibel.Reserva TO 'jaiskibel'@'%';
+        GRANT INSERT ON jaiskibel.Reserva TO 'jaiskibel'@'localhost';
-        GRANT INSERT ON jaiskibel.Usuario TO 'jaiskibel'@'%';
+        GRANT INSERT ON jaiskibel.Usuario TO 'jaiskibel'@'localhost';
-        GRANT DELETE ON jaiskibel.Usuario TO 'jaiskibel'@'%';
+        GRANT DELETE ON jaiskibel.Usuario TO 'jaiskibel'@'localhost';
-        GRANT DELETE ON jaiskibel.Reserva TO 'jaiskibel'@'%';
+        GRANT DELETE ON jaiskibel.Reserva TO 'jaiskibel'@'localhost';

         FLUSH PRIVILEGES;
     ```